AlexeyMatveev686/office-js-api/Word/ApiStyle/Methods/GetParaPr.md

 ## Example

-This example shows how ot get the paragraph properties of the current style.
+This example shows how to get the paragraph properties of the current style.

 ```javascript
 builder.CreateFile("docx");